spatha0011/spatha_vsd-hdp/Day19/README.md

 ![Alt_Text](Images/28.jpg)

-Since more fanout is causing more delay we can add parameter to reduce fanout and do synthesis again
+Since more fanout is causing more delay we can add parameter to reduce fanout and do synthesis again.

+- High fanout from driving cells results in **greater capacitive load**, hence **slower signal propagation**.
+- Slack reported: **-23.89 ps**
+- TNS: **-711.59 ps**
+- Conclusion: Design does **not meet timing** constraints.

+We can adjust the `SYNTH_MAX_FANOUT` parameter in the `.sdc` file and rerun synthesis to reduce loading effects.

 Commands to include new lef and perform synthesis